 Tuition is charged according to the number of semester credit hours the student registers for.
 Auditors (those enrolled in a course for no credit and no grade) pay the same tuition and fees as students enrolled for credit.
 For tuition purposes, any student enrolled for 12 or more credit hours is considered a full-time student.
 All tuition and fee charges at the UH campuses are subject to change in accordance with requirements of state law and/or action by the UH Board of Regents or the University administration.

-2021-2022 TUITION SCHEDULE
+2023-2024 TUITION SCHEDULE

+Fall 2023/Spring 2024 Resident

+1-11 credits12 or more credits

+Resident \$306/credit \$3672/semester

-Fall 2021/Spring 2022 Resident Non-resident Pacific Island Jurisdiction & WUE 1-11 credits \$306/credit \$846/credit \$459/credit
+Non-resident \$846/credit \$10,152/semester Pacific Island Jurisdiction & WUE

-1-11 credits \$306/credit \$846/credit \$459/credit 12 or more credits \$3672/semester \$10,152/semester \$5508/semester
+\$459/credit \$5508/semester